2008–09 Stoke City F.C. season: November

-Arsenal visited the Britannia Stadium at the beginning of November and was another match full of incident.
+Arsenal visited the Britannia Stadium at the beginning of November and it was another match full of incident.
 The first came after just eleven minutes when Fuller's delicate touch from a Delap long throw put City in the lead.
-Arsenal rarely threatened Sorensen as they struggled to deal with Stoke's greater power and strength.
+Arsenal rarely threatened Sørensen as they struggled to deal with Stoke's greater power and strength.
 They conceded again from a Delap throw on 73 minutes when Olofinjana bundled the ball past Almunia.
-Arsenal's misery was complete when Van Persie was sent off for needlessly barging into Sorensen, leaving him requiring assistance from the physio.
-Gaël Clichy's deflected freekick gave the Gunners a consolation deep in stoppage time.
-After the match Arsenal manager Arsène Wenger accused Stoke of being overly aggressive in their play, Pulis responded to Wenger's criticism by quoting Abraham Lincoln.
+Arsenal's misery was complete when Van Persie was sent off for needlessly barging into Sørensen, leaving him requiring assistance from the physio.
+Gaël Clichy's deflected free kick gave the Gunners a consolation deep in stoppage time.
+After the match, Arsenal manager Arsène Wenger accused Stoke of being overly aggressive in their play.
+Pulis responded to Wenger's criticism by quoting Abraham Lincoln.

-Stoke went to Wigan still looking for their first away win in the Premier League however the home side were full of confidence and had Egyptian striker Amr Zaki in fine form.
-Athletic dominated the match and managed to have 22 shots to City's 2, the combination of Sorensen and some wayward Wigan shooting Stoke managed a useful scoreless draw.
+Stoke went to Wigan still looking for their first away win in the Premier League however, the home side were full of confidence and had Egyptian striker Amr Zaki in fine form.
+The Latics dominated the match and had 22 shots to City's 2.
+The combination of saves from Sørensen and some wayward Wigan shooting meant Stoke managed a useful scoreless draw.

-Stoke then made the short trip to Manchester United in what turned out to be a poor game for City as the reigning champions scored five times without reply.
+Stoke then made the short trip to Manchester United in what turned out to be a poor game for City, as the reigning champions scored five times without reply.
 Goals from Michael Carrick, Dimitar Berbatov, Danny Welbeck and two free-kicks from Cristiano Ronaldo condemned Stoke to a heavy defeat.

-After the heavy defeat at Old Trafford Stoke came up against Midlands rivals West Bromwich Albion.
-It was a poor match with few scoring opportunities but Stoke did manage to get the only goal of the game when Mamady Sidibé converted Danny Higginbotham's inch perfect centre with just five minutes remaining, to maintain City's exceptional winning record against the Baggies, and also lifted City up to 13th place in the Premier League.
+After the heavy defeat at Old Trafford, Stoke came up against Midlands rivals West Bromwich Albion.
+It was a poor match with few scoring opportunities, but Stoke did manage to get the only goal of the game when Mamady Sidibé converted Danny Higginbotham's inch-perfect centre with just five minutes remaining, to maintain City's exceptional winning record against the Baggies, and also lifted Stoke up to 13th place in the Premier League.

-Surprise package Hull City arrived at the Britannia Stadium which was covered by fog.
-Stoke dominated most of the match and should have scored in the first half, however it was the away side who opened the scoring through Marlon King just before half time.
+Surprise package Hull City arrived at the Britannia Stadium, which was covered by fog.
+Stoke dominated most of the match and should have scored in the first half, however it was the away side who opened the scoring through Marlon King just before half-time.
 Boaz Myhill made a number of impressive saves to keep Hull ahead but he gave away a penalty when he fouled Fuller in the area and the Jamaican made the scores level.
 City pressed for the winner but the Tigers held out for a 1–1 draw.
-One bizarre moment of the match came when Hull substitute Dean Windass was shown a yellow card by referee Keith Stroud without coming on to the pitch, after he began to warm-up to close to Delap who was preparing to take a throw-in.
+One bizarre moment of the match came when Hull substitute Dean Windass was shown a yellow card by referee Keith Stroud without coming on to the pitch, after he began to warm up too close to Delap who was preparing to take a throw-in.